-- Temporary road closures, relocations, and modifications during construction of the passing track under Alternative B would result in delays in emergency vehicle access and response time. - Operation of the project would cause delays in emergency response times under either alternative due to added traffic at the 4th and King Street Station, at the Millbrae Station, and at at-grade crossings because of increases in gate-down time from added HSR trains.
-With mitigation measures, impacts on emergency response times would remain for fire stations in Burlingame, Redwood City, Menlo Park, Palo Alto, and Mountain View under both alternatives. - Both alternatives would contribute considerably to cumulative significant emergency vehicle response delays in Burlingame, Redwood City, Menlo Park, Palo Alto, and Mountain View due to increased gate-down times in combination with past, present, and future projects.
+- Temporary road closures, relocations, and modifications during construction under either alternative would result in delays in emergency vehicle access and response time. - Operation of the project would cause delays in emergency response times under either alternative due to added traffic at the 4th and King Street Station, at the Millbrae Station, and at at-grade crossings because of increases in gate-down time from added HSR trains.
+With mitigation measures, impacts on emergency response times would remain for fire stations in Burlingame, Redwood City, Menlo Park, Palo Alto, and Mountain View under both alternatives.